DeliceLydia/DeliceLydia/README.md

 ### Hello, I am Lydia 👋

 I'm a Full-Stack Web Developer!
-I enjoy writing clean and expressive and I am always open to any feedback which can help me to improve.
+I love programming and I enjoy writing clean and expressive code. it is always my pleasure to figure out where to improve.

 ## My Portfolio